MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 ## Known limitations

 - [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records are assigned to a specific owner when they're written into the table, so the concept of shared [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records for shared flows currently isn't supported.
 - Flow owners need at least read access to the [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) table to store their run records in Dataverse.
-The [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records are written into the table by the system, but ownership is assigned to the primary owner of the flow.
+The system writes [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records into the table and then ownership is assigned to the primary owner of the flow.
 If the primary owner of the flow does not have read permission to the FlowRun table then the FlowRun record will not be stored and a [FlowEvent.EventCode](/power-apps/developer/data-platform/reference/entities/flowevent#BKMK_eventcode) of *ElasticTableNoRoleForUser* will be seen in the [FlowEvent](/power-apps/developer/data-platform/reference/entities/flowevent) table.
 To fix this situation, ensure that flow owners have FlowRun table read permission.
 - Currently, there's a limit of 20 GB per partition within elastic tables.
 Further run record insertions, only for that specific user, would fail once the limit is reached.
 - [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records might be throttled and skipped if a user has many flows with high run rates.
 When throttling occurs, an entry is created in the [FlowEvent](/power-apps/developer/data-platform/reference/entities/flowevent) table to signal that runs were skipped and the data set is incomplete.